DETAILED ACTION

 It is noted that the positioner disclosed by Koshida is not disposed in the body.
 However, it would have been obvious to one having ordinary skill in the art to have modified the device taught by Koshida such that the body included the positioner instead of the cover, thereby performing the same action required by Koshida for a slightly different position within the apparatus.
 The functionality disclosed by Koshida would not change, merely the position of the disclosed regulating portion, which would still provide the disclosed critical function of receiving the weight of the light shielding portion.
 Such a modification would merely require a simple rearrangement of parts, requiring routine skill in the art.

 Regarding claim 3, it is noted that Koshida fails to disclose the photosensor and positioner being integral.
 However, it’s been held that making pieces integral is obvious engineering choice (see MPEP 2144.04) and further the applicant’s reasoning for making the parts integral do not impart insights which is not understood in the art.
-Therefore it would have been obvious at the time of filing to have made these parts integral with one another.
+Therefore, it would have been obvious at the time of filing to have made these parts integral with one another.

 Regarding claim 4, Koshida discloses wherein a rotatable angle of the feeler at the closed state of the cover is smaller than a rotatable angle of the feeler at the opened state of the cover (e.g. since the regulation portion only comes into contact with the light shielding portion while in the closed position).

-Regarding claim 7, Koshida discloses a spring (190) in the second guide to bias the feeler against the positioner.
+Regarding claim 7, Koshida discloses a spring (190) in the second guide configured to bias the feeler against the positioner.

-Regarding claim 9, Koshida discloses a support shaft (92a) disposed in the body and rotatably supporting the cover; and a reinforcement (36) in the cover, wherein the reinforcement is closer to the support shaft than to the feeler.
+Regarding claim 9, Koshida discloses a support shaft (92a) in the body and rotatably supporting the cover; and a reinforcement (36) in the cover, wherein the reinforcement is closer to the support shaft than to the feeler.

 Regarding claim 10, Koshida discloses a sheet conveying device (shown in figure 1).